-Identification tools for Australian sawflies
+Identifying Australian sawflies

-Identification tools for Australian sawflies
+Identifying Australian sawflies

+The central tool used for species identification is the matrix - a table listing key distinguishing anatomical features of sawfly taxa at subfamily, genus and species levels.
 I have constructed these matrices using information in original descriptions and drawings and later taxonomic revisions in the primary literature - not from examination of iNaturalist photos.

 The most recent catalogue of the Pergidae by Schmidt and Smith (2006) has greatly assisted the task of tracking down the scientific literature dealing with Australian sawflies.
-In addition, Stefan Schmidt’s website Pergidae of the World provides an abundance of key information about these insects - their diversity, distribution, morphology, classification and biology.

 First, what I mean by a sawfly

-For the purposes of these identification tools, I am defining sawflies as members of the superfamily Tenthredinoidea.
+For the purposes of these identification pages, I am defining sawflies as members of the superfamily Tenthredinoidea.
 This taxon includes four families of native Australian wasps - Pergidae, Argidae, Zenargidae and Tenthredinidae.
 All members of these families have a saw-like ovipositor, from which they get their common name.

 Another feature commonly used to separate sawflies from other wasps is the lack of a waist.
 However, there are several superfamilies of wasps, related to the Tenthredinoidea, which share this same character.
 Two of these - Xiphydrioidea (wood wasps) and Orussoidea (parasitic wood wasps) - include Australian native species (14 Xiphydrioidea, 13 Orussoidea).
 I am not dealing with these here.